-The COVID-19 risk identification tool will help clinical staff choose the best course of treatment for patients admitted to hospital.
+The COVID-19 risk identification tool is helping clinical staff choose the best course of treatment for patients admitted to hospital.

 It was built by the ISARIC Coronavirus Clinical Characterisation Consortium, involving researchers from the universities of Edinburgh, Glasgow and Liverpool, and Imperial College London.

-The project was funded by UKRI and by the Department of Health and Social Care through the National Institute for Health Research, as part of the UK government’s COVID-19 rapid research response.
+The project was funded by UKRI and the Department of Health and Social Care through the National Institute for Health Research, part of the UK government’s COVID-19 rapid research response.

 The ISARIC researchers used data from 35,000 patients admitted to hospital between February and May 2020 who met the criteria for one of the four groups.

 The tool was tested and its accuracy confirmed using data from a further 22,000 patients hospitalised from the end of May to the end of June 2020.